 In February 2017, a new hydroelectric plant project was presented to the municipality of Cortina to exploit the Rio Federa.
 The idea was to pipe the stream for 1,361 meters and build the entire project on private property owned by the Regole, to their disadvantage.

-The opposition of the Regole d’Ampezzo, the outcry of environmental associations and the observations of private citizens contributed to the rejection of the project by the Regional Technical Committee for the evaluation of environmental impact.
-The Decree of August 29, 2019, specifies — at the conclusion of the 40 pages of evaluations — that “overall, the intervention entails significant negative environmental effects.”
+The opposition of the Regole d’Ampezzo, the outcry of environmental associations, and the observations of private citizens contributed to the rejection of the project by the Regional Technical Committee for the evaluation of environmental impact.
+The Decree of August 29, 2019, specifies — after the 40 pages of evaluations — that “overall, the intervention entails significant negative environmental effects.”

 In practice, at the same time that the Commission rejected the (almost) draining of the stream for private use, the same site was enhanced for a collective use that respects the environment and the tourist hospitality vocation of our town.

 Therefore, the realization of the Gorges of Federa path certainly did not cause any environmental damage, but on the contrary, it served to sustainably enhance a magnificent area of the Cortina territory.
 This is what is stated on the website of the Regole d’Ampezzo:

 Among the underlying reasons that prompted the Regole to propose such an itinerary, following the positive trend of the already tested and known Canyons and Waterfalls of Fanes and Travenanzes, there is also the intention of bringing residents and enthusiasts to better understand the natural beauties related to watercourses and to make them understand the immaterial value they bring, beyond the mere hydroelectric energy they develop in their descent towards the valley, which is currently in the crosshairs of many exploiters.
 Energy can be produced elsewhere, while the irreplaceable beauty is a wealth that only the Ampezzo valleys and few others have.